grinsteindavid/ai-agent-code-analyzer/README.md

-# Autonomous Code Analyzer
+# Autonomous Code Analyzer: AI-Powered Codebase Intelligence

-A simple Node.js tool that uses multiple providers like OpenAI's GPT-4 to intelligently analyze codebases based on natural language questions.
+An advanced command-line tool that leverages the power of AI models like OpenAI's GPT-4 to analyze and interact with your codebase through natural language.
+Go beyond simple code analysis with intelligent search, web research capabilities, and file operations - all from your terminal.

 ## Features

-- Ask natural language questions about your codebase
+- **Natural Language Understanding**: Ask questions about your codebase in plain English
+- **Intelligent Codebase Analysis**: Get insights about your code structure, patterns, and organization
+- **Web Research Integration**: Search the web directly from your terminal with DuckDuckGo Lite
+- **File Operations**: Find files, read content, and create new files - all through conversational commands
+- **Pattern Search**: Use grep-like functionality through simple queries
+- **Execution Planning**: Advanced AI planning capabilities to break down complex requests into manageable steps
+- **Extensible Architecture**: Easy to add new tools and AI providers to enhance functionality
+- **Markdown-Formatted Results**: Clean and readable output for improved developer experience

 ## Installation